-SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 001-38203 RYB Education, Inc. (Exact name of Registrant as specified in its charter) (Translation of Registrant's name into English) Cayman Islands (Jurisdiction of incorporation or organization) 4/F, No. 29 Building, Fangguyuan Section 1, Fangzhuang Fengtai District, Beijing 100078 People's Republic of China (Address of principal executive offices) Ping Wei, Chief Financial Officer 4/F, No. 29 Building, Fangguyuan Section 1, Fangzhuang Fengtai District, Beijing 100078 People's Republic of China Phone: (86 10) 8767 5611 Email: weiping@rybbaby.com (Name, Telephone, E-mail and/or Facsimile number and Address of Company Contact Person) Securities registered or to be registered pursuant to Section 12(b) of the Act.
-Title of each class Name of each exchange on which registered American depositary shares, each representing one New York Stock Exchange Class A ordinary share Class A ordinary shares, par value US\$0.001 per share Not for trading, but only in connection with the listing on the New York Stock Exchange of American depositary shares.
-Securities registered or to be registered pursuant to Section 12(g) of the Act.
-None (Title of Class)
+(Mark One)

+o REGISTRATION STATEMENT PURSUANT TO SECTION 1 (2(b) OR (g) OF THE SECURITIES EXCHANGE ACT OF 1934

+OI R

+x ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) (For the fiscal year ended December 31, 2018.
+OF THE SECURITIES EXCHANGE ACT OF 1934

+OI R

+o TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 5(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+OI R

+o SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+Date of event requiring this shell company report

+For the transition period from to

+Commission file number 001-38203

+RYB Educ ation.
+Inc.

+(Exact name of Registrant a

+N/A A

+(Translation of Registrar

+Cayman Islands

+(Jurisdiction of incorpor ration or organization)

+4/F, No. 29 Building, Fangguy yuan Section 1, Fangzhuang

+Fengtai District,

+People's Repu (Address of principa

+Ding Wai Chiaff Singuisid Officer

+Ping Wei, Chief F 4/F, No. 29 Building, Fangguy

+Fengtai District,

+People's Repu Phone: (86 10

+Email: weiping@ @rybbaby.com

+(Name, Telephone, E-mail and/or Facsimile num nber and Address of Company Contact Person)

+Securities registered or to be registered pursuant to Section 12(b) of the Act:

+Title of each class Name of each exchange on which registered

+American depositary shares, each representing one Class A ordinary share New York Stock Exchange

+Class A ordinary shares, par value US\$0.001 per share

+Not for trading, but only in connection with the listing on the New York Stock Excha ange of American depositary shares.

+Securities registered or to be registered pursuant to Section 12(g) of the Act:

+Δ.

+Non (Title of l

-Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act.
+Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act: